panacotar/secure-dog/README.md

 #### 4. Homepage
 We load the posts and display them to the user
 We check for POST request and create new posts

+## Error handling
+The app handles the most common errors using the [errorhandler](https://flask.palletsprojects.com/en/2.0.x/api/#flask.Flask.errorhandler) module from Flask.
+The errors currently handled are:
+- 404 - Not Found
+- 403 - Forbidden
+- 405 - Method Not Allowed
+- 500 - Internal Server Error
+For each of them, a different HTML template was created under the `templates/errors/` directory.